What's On in Vienna

-There are numerous events in Vienna throughout the year, especially in the summer months.
-Whether it’s a music or film festival, there is rarely a dull moment to be had in the city.
+There's plenty of fun things to do in Vienna throughout the year, especially in the summer months.
+Whether it’s a music or film festival, there is rarely a dull moment in this vibrant capital city.

 The New Year’s Concert (January)

 Kicking the year off with spirit is the New Year’s Concert of the Vienna Philharmonic Orchestra.
-It is broadcast on television and radio all over the world and many tourists visit the Musikverein concert house just to see the Golden Hall where it takes place.
+It is broadcast on television and radio all over the world – many tourists visit the Wiener Musikverein just to see the Golden Hall where it takes place.
 Tickets are sold out well in advance of this momentous annual event, so it's best to book early.

 Ball Season (January to March)

 The ball season in Vienna starts in January and consists of a range of small to extravagant balls which are organised throughout the city.
-These balls present a chance to dress up in imperial fashion and dance the night away to a Wiener Waltz and other traditional dances.
-The most famous is the Opera Ball, attracting Vienna’s elite as well as many well-known celebrities, it takes place at the Vienna State Opera House.
+These balls present a chance to dress up and dance the night away to a Wiener Waltz and other traditional dances.
+The most famous is the Opera Ball.
+Attracting Vienna’s elite, it takes place at the Vienna State Opera House.

-For ice-skating lovers, the Wiener Eistraum or Vienna Ice Dream is held in front of the Rathhausplatz, where many seasonal events are hosted.
-The area is transformed into a winter palace with skating trails snaking underneath trees like a magical ice-skating wonderland.
-This is something that the entire family can enjoy together.
+For ice-skating lovers, the Wiener Eistraum (Vienna Ice Dream) is held in front of the Vienna City Hall.
+The area is transformed into a winter wonderland with skating trails snaking underneath trees.
+This is a fun outing that the entire family can enjoy together.

-Europe’s biggest free open-air music festival takes place in the summer along the banks of the River Donau.
-Vienna's residents and people from around the world come together to enjoy Donau Insel Fest in the heart of their city.
+The world's biggest free open-air music festival takes place in the summer along the banks of the River Donau.
+Vienna's residents and people from around the world come together to enjoy all kinds of music in the heart of the city.

 Christmas Markets (November to December)

 As the summer comes to an end, it’s not long before the eagerly awaited Christmas markets open in November.
-These can be found across the city, most noticeably at Spittelau and the Rathhausplatz, where visitors can warm themselves with Glühwein and do some gift shopping in the cold weeks leading up to Christmas.
+These can be found across the city, where visitors can warm themselves with Glühwein and do some gift shopping in the cold weeks leading up to Christmas.